 At Hugh James Nursing Care, we regularly provide assurance to concerned clients who have been supplied false information from third-parties, including NHS-bodies, nursing homes, and even misinformed friends or relatives.
-In this blog, we will attempt to add clarity to the process by tackling some of the most prominent myths regarding NHS Continuing Healthcare.
+In this blog, we will attempt to add clarity to the process by tackling some of the most prominent NHS Continuing Healthcare myths.

 One of the most common misconceptions regarding NHS Continuing Healthcare is that funding is automatically awarded on the existence of a specific medical diagnosis.
 However, decisions regarding eligibility are based primarily on the individual’s day-to-day health and care needs, and not their diagnosis.

 For example, a diagnosis of dementia will not trigger automatic eligibility.
 However, day-to-day memory loss, disorientation and confusion (as a result of the diagnosis), are factors that will be taken into consideration when determining whether or not an individual meets the criteria for funding.

 2. “My relative owned a house, and was/is able to afford his/her care fees.
 Does that mean we can’t apply for an assessment?”

 This is not true!